Debug Multithreaded Applications

 Multithreaded applications are always harder to debug as you have to track multiple threads at a time.
 Moreover, multithreaded applications introduce new types of bugs and performance issues like uneven workload distribution, lock contention, serialized execution, and other*.

 The illusion of a sequential flow you get from stepping in a debug session does not help while debugging a multithreaded app and can be misleading.
 When investigating issues that can be concurrency bugs, you should rely more on breakpoints rather than on sequential stepping.
-For example, conditional breakpoints can help you a lot if you want to focus on just one thread: simply use some unique property of your thread (e.g. thread ID) to trigger the breakpoint.
+For example, conditional breakpoints can help you a lot if you want to focus on just one thread: just use some unique property of your thread (for example thread ID) to trigger the breakpoint.

 JetBrains Rider provides the following functionality to simplify the debugging of multithreaded applications: